Sample · Decode+

 • Psychiatric medication response depends on many factors beyond genetics, including diagnosis, comorbidities, other medications, lifestyle, and therapeutic monitoring.
 Genetics is one input among many.

-• Do not stop, start, or change any psychiatric medication based solely on this report.
+• Do not stop, start, or change any psychiatric medication based solely on these results.
 All medication changes should be made under the supervision of a licensed prescriber.

-• This report is for informational purposes only and does not constitute medical advice, diagnosis, or treatment recommendations.
+• These results are for informational purposes only and do not constitute medical advice, diagnosis, or treatment recommendations.

 • Recommendations are based on current CPIC guidelines and may be updated as new evidence emerges.